From Left to Right: Keith Beauchamp, Joy Davenport, Monica Land, Davis Houck, Maegan Parker Brooks, and Pablo Correa.

 Tara Gregg is a grant writer and Certified Research Administrator specializing in university grants and sponsored programs.
 Her passion is helping individuals and teams translate compelling ideas into competitive proposals, with a special interest in arts and humanities programs and projects that promote equity and justice.
 In her work at three universities and as an independent consultant, she has helped secure funding from five Federal agencies; numerous state agencies and arts councils in Kansas, Mississippi, Nebraska, and Oregon; multiple residencies and fellowships; and many more corporate, community, and private foundations.

-Consultant and Researcher for the film, Curriculum Designer for the Find Your Voice K-12 Curriculum, Academic Coordinator Sunflower County Film Academy
+Consultant and Researcher for the film, Fannie Lou Hamer’s America, Curriculum Designer for the Find Your Voice K-12 Curriculum, and Academic Coordinator Sunflower County Film Academy

 Davis Houck is the Fannie Lou Hamer Professor of Rhetorical Studies in the School of Communication at Florida State University, where he teaches classes in rhetorical theory and criticism.
 Over the past 10 years his scholarship focused primarily on the African American freedom movement in Mississippi, specifically the case of Emmett Till and the speechmaking and activism of Fannie Lou Hamer.
 Houck is the author/editor of 12 books, including The Speeches of Fannie Lou Hamer: To Tell It Like It Is (with Maegan Parker Brooks) and Emmett Till and the Mississippi Press (with Matthew A. Grindy).